yonmaor1/p5-littleBits/README.md

 # p5-littleBits

-Get data in and out of LittleBits components via p5.js, Processing, or TouchDesigner.
+Get data in and out of littleBits components via the littleBits Arduino and p5.js, Processing, or TouchDesigner.

 ---